-Sentimental video tribute opens Trebek’s final “Jeopardy!”
+Sentimental video tribute closes Trebek’s final “Jeopardy!”

 The tribute is still plenty sad and sentimental, though, as Jackman sings “it’s so hard to say good-byes, when there’s so much that’s left unspoken in your eyes,” and “once before I go, I would like to let you know, that I would do it all again.”

-And in its final moments it shows Trebek through the decades giving his usual sign-off, “So long, everybody.”
+And in its final moments it shows Trebek through signing off through the decades, repeatedly saying, “So long, everybody.”

+The show will continue next week with a series of interim hosts, starting with veteran “Jeopardy!” champion Ken Jennings.

-The week’s final Trebek episode began with the host urging viewers to give to others who were suffering during the coronavirus pandemic.
+The week’s final Trebek episodes began Monday with the host urging viewers to give to others who were suffering during the coronavirus pandemic.

-“We’re trying to build a gentler, kinder society and if we all pitch in just a little bit, we’re going to get there,” Trebek said.
+“We’re trying to build a gentler, kinder society, and if we all pitch in just a little bit, we’re going to get there,” Trebek said.

-His final shows were originally scheduled to air Christmas week, but were put off until this week to give the send-off more exposure.
+His final shows were originally scheduled to air Christmas week, but they were put off until this week to give the send-off more exposure.

 Trebek apparently wasn’t certain that Friday’s episode would be his last when it was recorded.

-The show’s executive producer, Mike Richards, told NBC’s “Today” show on Monday that Trebek was “an absolute warrior” in his last taping sessions.
+The show’s executive producer, Mike Richards, told NBC’s “Today” show on Monday that Trebek was “an absolute warrior” in his last taping sessions, despite being in “enormous pain.”

-“He was in enormous pain,” Richards said.
-“He was, you know, 10 days away from passing away.
-And you will not sense that.”
+At the end of the episode, before the video tribute, Trebek says, “see you again next week.”

 Follow AP Entertainment Writer Andrew Dalton on Twitter: twitter.com/andyjamesdalton

-Note: This story has been corrected to say that the video tribute to Trebek played at he end, not the beginning of the episode.